 DCF Fair Value Target:

-We started the process of determining a valid price forecast for Hp Inc with a discounted cash flow analysis -- the results of which can be found in the table below.
-To summarize, we found that Hp Inc ranked in the 21th percentile in terms of potential gain offered.
+Below please find a table outlining a discounted cash flow forecast for HPQ, in which we model out valuation assuming a variety of terminal growth rates.
+To summarize, we found that Hp Inc ranked in the 18th percentile in terms of potential gain offered.
 We should note, though, that all scenearios modelled for this stock suggest it is overvalued.
 As for the metrics that stood out in our discounted cash flow analysis of Hp Inc, consider:

-HPQ's estimated cost of debt, based largely on its market capitalization and its interest coverage ratio, is 2%; for context, that number is higher than merely 19.68% of tickers in our DCF set.
+HPQ's estimated cost of debt, based largely on its market capitalization and its interest coverage ratio, is 2%; for context, that number is higher than just 23.9% of tickers in our DCF set.

 Terminal Growth Rate in Free Cash Flow

 For other companies in the Technology that have a similar discounted cashflow valuation profile (and ensuing price forecasts) as HPQ, try LSCC, SMTX, AIRG, AZPN, and TSRI.